Oil down on stronger greenback, rising U.S. rig count - Up News Info

 “Strength in the USD over the last couple of days has provided some headwinds to the market,” researchers at ING Bank said in a note on Monday.

 Oil fell with the greenback near a three-week high following a rally on Friday on better-than-expected U.S. retail sales data.
-That bolstered expectations the U.S. Federal Reserve will begin reducing asset purchases later this year.
+That bolstered expectations for the U.S. Federal Reserve to begin reducing asset purchases later this year.

 “WTI crude may consolidate over the next few trading sessions until the trajectory of the dollar is a little clearer,” OANDA analyst Edward Moya said in a note.

-ING said that a tapering announcement this week would “likely put some downward pressure on oil and the broader commodities complex,” although it added such an announcement was more likely in November.
+ING said a tapering announcement this week would “likely put some downward pressure on oil and the broader commodities complex,” although it added such a step was more likely in November.

 Advertisement